jm-73/autoindego/README.md

 Home Assistant package for the Custom Component for Bosch Indego Lawn Mower.
 This package contains automations for:
 ## Mowing schedule
-Set your app to manual and have the package automation mow your lawn 3 times a week.
+Set your official Bosch Indego app to manual and let package automation mow your lawn 3 times a week.
 ## Rain protection
-With a rain sensor (local or cloud based) prevent the mower from working in rain.
+With a rain sensor (local or cloud based) prevent the mower from mowing the lawn when it is raining.
 ## Lightning protection
-With a lightning sensor (local or cloud) the package sends the lawn in the lawn when thunder strikes are detected.
+With a lightning sensor (local or cloud) the package sends the mower to stay in the lawn when thunder strikes are detected.
 Return to dock when thunder lightning are over.
+This is to prevent the mower from getting damaged when it is connected to the docking station and the guidance cable.
+When disaster strikes, the guidance wire will pick up some high voltage that potentially could ruin your mower.

 # Installation